suse-edge/nm-configurator/README.md

 Each of these contains the configuration files for the desired network interfaces (e.g. `eth0`).

 The `host_config.yaml` file on the root level maps the hosts to all of their preconfigured interfaces.
-This is necessary in order for NMC to identify which host it is running on when applying the network configurations later.
+This is necessary in order for nmc to identify which host it is running on when applying the network configurations later.

 ```yaml
 - hostname: node1